 Peter Marcum has spent his career building technology companies.
 Peter is a self-taught computer programmer, who entered the information technology field in the early 1980s by developing and selling a public housing software package.
 In 1985, he started JML Computers to build LANs and WANs.
 In 1990, Computerland, a competitor, recognized Peter’s success.
 He sold JML Computers and went to Nashville, Tennessee, as owner of Computerland of Nashville and Birmingham, which grew into a multi-million dollar company that he eventually sold.

-In 1995, Marcum founded Nashville Computer Liquidators and developed it into a $100M business that he sold in 2000.
-He then co-founded Essex Technology Group / Bargain Hunt stores and helped build it to a large online reseller that now operates 46 retail stores (and growing) in the southeast.
-Majority control of the company was sold in November 2015 to TH Lee, a Boston Private Equity firm.
+In 1995, Peter founded Nashville Computer Liquidators and developed it into a $100 million business, which he sold in 2000.
+He co-founded Essex Technology Group and helped create a large online reseller that later became the brick-and-mortar stores, Bargain Hunt, with 85 retail locations throughout the southeast.
+A private equity firm bought a majority ownership of Bargain Hunt in November of 2015.

 In 2003, Peter created WV Fiber, a national fiber network specializing in wholesale bandwidth in eighteen U.S. and five EU colocation centers and served as its CEO.
 WV Fiber’s customers included Charter Cable’s home users in five states, Akamai, and others.